jcondor98/statistics/docs/thesis.md

 allows to build detection systems capable of identifying threats regardless of their technical nature, and in the presence of usual, legit activity.

-In particular, statistical _online algorithms_ allow to build real-time, numerically stable, noise-resistant, computationally efficient models for fast and reliable threat detection.
+In particular, statistical _online algorithms_ allow building real-time, numerically stable, noise-resistant, computationally efficient models for fast and reliable threat detection.